fire-eggs/ComicViewer/Tests/readme.txt

 should correctly refuse to go past the first valid file.
 'Goto Page' should correctly show only the first valid file.
 Loading the archive should show the first valid file.

+60821-Bye_Bye_Love_Letter_SL.zip : this file is the first instance I encountered where a FOLDER had an image extension.
+I.e. the folder inside the archive has a .PNG extension.
+The code was changed to not treat folders as images.